 Introspection was performed live by Evgeny Ukhanov on a very rare 102-key Stuart & Sons piano as part of the Stuart & Sons Spring Concert Series.

-So rare is this 2.9 metre 4 pedal piano that only 6 pianos of this 102-key range exist in the world.
+So rare is this 2.9 metre 4 pedal piano, veneered in rare Tasmanian Blackheart Sassafras, that only 6 pianos of this 102-key range exist in the world.
 Steinway has only 88 keys.

 This concert took place in The Crisp Galleries surrounded by its stunning gardens in rural NSW, and was recorded live by the Canberra radio station Art Sound FM for future national broadcast.

 I also commissioned Craig Field of Underwood Studio to individually record some tracks from the album; as the Stuart piano sounds better than the steinway I originally recorded the album on.
 Craig also recorded this concert.